Young men in the service of their country: Frank, Jack, Mike, Dave and Matt

 Henry Vance had married Emma Adalin Shepherd on August 12, 1892.
 Henry and Emma had eleven children, starting at the age of 18; George I., born 1892, Eva E., born 1895, Fannie M., born 1896 and Annie L., born 1898.
 In 1914, Henry Vance, apparently unable to cope with his personal problems, killed himself while hunting with his sons.
 Emma died on October 10, 1944 in Harrison County at the age of 70.

 John Everhart shows up in the June 1, 1880 Census of St Clair County (Tabor Township), Missouri.
 He was still single and living with the Giddeon Smith family.
 His age is shown as 36 (our John would have been 35 at the time).
 The record indicates that he was born in Ohio and both of his parents were born in Ohio.
-Coincidentally, the record also lists his occupation as 'blacksmith', the same as Jacob Everhart.
+Coincidentally, the record also lists his occupation as 'blacksmith', the same as Jacob Everhart, and the same as shown in the 1870 Census (age 25).
 It would seem likely that the eldest son would have the same trade as the father.
 There is a grave in the Good Cemetery in St. Clair County for a John Everhart (B. October 11, 1842 - D. April 9, 1883).
-The birth dates do not match up, but that may be an error on the recorder (Our John was born in 1845).
+The birth years do not match up, but that may be an error on the recorder (Our John was born in 1845).
 No other records pertaining to John Everhart have been found.

 Mary Polly Everhart married Samuel Beverlin in St. Clair County on October 31, 1871 and were living near her parents.
 Their first child, Nellie, was born in there (January 1, 1873).
 Omer was born in Illinois (February 2, 1875), most likely in Mercer County; Clair was born in Iowa (July 30, 1877), and then the family returned to the town of Eliza in Mercer County, Illinois before 1880.
 Arch Beverlin was born there on July, 1880, just after the 1880 Census.
 Another son, Clyde, was born in Illinois on October 7, 1883, and a daughter, Lona, was born in Missouri (most likely Harrison County) on November 20, 1887.
 They eventually moved to Gilman City (Harrison County, Sugar Creek Township), Missouri where they raised their six children.
 Omer, who died at age 18 is the only one of their children who is buried in the family plot in the Cat Creek Cemetery.